AI Healthcare Research Laboratory

 In Mukamakuza's teaching, she focuses on fostering inclusivity within the context of CMU-Africa.
 This involves the establishment of a learning environment characterized by fairness, equal access, and opportunities for all students to thrive and develop.
 The diverse student population, which encompasses variations in education, language, culture, and professional skills, necessitates the creation of an inclusive atmosphere that nurtures a sense of belonging.

 In addition to the below list, Mukamakuza advises the independent studies projects focused on AI and healthcare.
+Please note that Mukamakuza teaches 04-701 in the spring semester, only.

 Course Course Name Location Units Semester Offered